America's #1 Rated Reverse Mortgage Lender*

 Here is where Appraisals are not updated and correct.
 Zillow and others use sales per sq ft for cookie-cutter homes.
 They omit custom built homes in comparable homes because of lack of construction knowledge and insurance coverage?
 Costs of replacement coverage and appraisals would place a 5000 sq ft total home cost at $800,000-min w/o lot?
 Go Figure how you could be insulted at $600k on a no-nothing Appraisal.

-Many borrowers often mistakenly use an online engine of some sort to try to support a value they believe their appraisal should indicate for their home if they don’t agree with the appraiser and to be able to rebut a value, we need to show actual sales data of similar homes.
+Many borrowers mistakenly use an online appraisal tool to support a value they believe their home should command.
+If they don’t agree with the appraiser, and to rebut a value, we need to present actual sales data for similar homes.

-The cost per square foot to build is a common mistake that many people make when trying to argue a value due to the fact that this is not even a factor in most cases when evaluating a residential property.
-Let me explain…
+The cost per square foot to build is a common mistake many people make when arguing a value, because it is not a factor in most cases when evaluating a residential property.

 Sales Comparison Method